 - You Refused an Elective Procedure: An insurance company could claim you failed to mitigate damages even if you sought immediate medical care but refused an elective surgery or procedure that could have improved your health.

 While insurance companies and defense attorneys have many strategies to reduce compensation in settlement negotiations and court, the Dietrich Law Firm P.C. has the experience needed to overcome a failure to mitigate damages defense.
-Jed Dietrich, Esq., is a recognized Super Lawyer and American Institute of Trial Attorneys Litigator of the Year.
+Jed Dietrich, Esq., is a recognized New York Super Lawyer and American Institute of Trial Attorneys Litigator of the Year.
 Since founding the Dietrich Law Firm P.C. in 2005, Jed Dietrich, Esq., has helped his clients secure more than $175 million in damages.
 Jed Dietrich, Esq., could help you, too.
 Please call the Dietrich Law Firm P.C. at 585-939-3939 to speak to a professional and discuss your best legal options for relief.